adap/flower/baselines/hfedxgboost/README.md

        - task: <config file name with your task type, "Regression" or "Binary_Classification">
     dataset_name: "<your dataset name, must be the same name used in the download_data function>"
     train_ratio: <percentage of the training data of the whole dataset>
+    early_stop_patience_rounds: <no.of epochs that the early stopper class should wait before ending the training>
     ```
   - the .yaml file in the `xgboost_params_centralized` folder should contain the values for all the hyper-parameters of your choice for the xgboost model

+You can skip this whole step and use the paper default hyper-parameters from the paper, they're all written in the "paper_<no. clients>_clients.yaml" files.<br>
 **b- config files for the federated baseline:**

-To run the federated baseline with your dataset, you need to first create the .yaml file in the `dataset` folder that was mentioned before and you need to create config files that contain the no.of the clients and it should look something like this:
+To run the federated baseline with your dataset using your customized hyper-parameters, you need first to create the .yaml file in the `dataset` folder that was mentioned before and you need to create config files that contain the no.of the clients and it should look something like this:
 ```
 n_estimators_client: <int used in xgboost and CNN model>
 num_rounds: <int to indicate the round of communications between the server and the clients>